ForBioPhylogenomics/tutorials/week1_day2_morning/README.md

 	sbatch sbatch_Concatenation.sh
 	```

-7. Next you will run a tree reconstruction to assess effect this paralogy pruning approach<br>
+7. Next you will run a tree reconstruction to assess effect this paralogy pruning approach.<br>

 	```
 	cd Supermatrix